Combines poignancy with torrents of laughter. ★★★★★ The Telegraph

 Cast: Ville Virtanen, Kati Outinen, Tommi Korpela, Sakari Kuosmanen

-A short Irish film, Homecoming, [12 minutes] will be shown before the feature.
-A young man struggles to find his place in life after returning to Ireland.
+Director Sinéad O’Loughlin will attend and introduce her short Irish film, Homecoming, about a young man’s struggles to find his place in life after returning to Ireland.
 A familiar face makes him wonder if things are about to change.
-Director: Sinead O’Laughlin
+Her 12-minute film will be shown before the feature.